ddc-java-21/chat/docs/index.md

 [//]: # (TODO Write a bullet list here, including at least 2 different types of intended users.
 Along with each type of intended user, include at least 1 _user story_.
 A user story is usually just 1 simple sentence &#40;no more than 2 sentences&#41;, in the voice of the intended user, stating a specific task that the user performs using the app, and the benefit that will be obtained.
 See rubric for required form.)

+- A worker who needs a simple, ongoing channel of communication with co-workers.

+    > As a quality engineer, I use the "developers" channel of Chat to ask questions and report issues in the build so that the developers get immediate feedback.

 ## Functionality

 [//]: # (TODO List &#40;using a bullet list---or ordered list, if order is relevant&#41; the key functional aspects that will be provided by the app---i.e., tell us what the user will be able to do using the app.
 This should not simply be a re-statement of the [summary]&#40;#summary&#41;, but should instead provide a more specific articulation of the functionality and user experience. )